jojohanhannesnes/jojohanhannesnes.github.io/src/README.md

 - [The Stuff](topics/index.html) - Think of it as my Rubber Duck for diving into specific Rust concepts.

-- [The Projects](project.md) - Of course, this is where I showcase my projects, bruh...
+- [The Projects](project.md) - Of course, this is where I showcase my projects.

-- [The Algorithms](algorithm.md) - Join me in learning Rust through algorithm implementation.
+- [The Algorithms](algorithm.md) - Join me in learning Rust through algorithm.